Walnuts: Omega-3s by the Handful

 Children should also get omega-3 fatty acids, although there's no guideline as to how much.
 Food sources are preferable to supplements.
-Omega-3-fortified milk and yogurt might be dairy choices for children who are picky eaters.
+Omega-3-fortified milk and yogurt are dairy choices for children who don't like fish.
 Many infant formulas now include the omega-3 fatty acid DHA because some research suggests it aids in brain development.

 A Splash of Healthy Oil

 Choose oils that are high in omega-3 fatty acids for sautéing, baking, and dressing salads.
 Canola, soybean, and walnut oils are all good choices.
 Just remember that while omega-3s are good fats, oils are still high in calories, so use them sparingly.
 And don't worry: High cooking heat won't destroy their benefits.

 Add the omega-3 fatty acid ALA to the nutritional benefits found in leafy greens.
 A spinach salad, a side of sautéed collard greens, and lettuce on a sandwich all boost ALA intake.
 That's good because fatty acids don't just promote heart health.
 Studies now suggest they may help other conditions, including cancer, inflammatory bowel disease, lupus, and rheumatoid arthritis.

 The same omega-3 fatty acid that's found in cold-water fish -- docosahexaenoic acid (DHA) -- can be found in seaweed and algae.
 Although seaweed salad can often be found on the menu at sushi restaurants, you might find it in the refrigerated case in the grocery store, too.
 You're more likely to get the benefits of algae from a daily supplement.
 Both are good sources of omega-3s for vegetarians.